Back to Search Start Over

 Abstract

 The embryonic cerebrospinal fluid (eCSF) plays an essential role in the development of the central nervous system (CNS), influencing processes from neurogenesis to lifelong cognitive functions.
 An important process affecting eCSF composition is inflammation.
 Inflammation during development can be studied using the maternal immune activation (MIA) mouse model, which displays altered cytokine eCSF composition and mimics neurodevelopmental disorders including autism spectrum disorder (ASD).
 The limited nature of eCSF as a biosample restricts its research and has hindered our understanding of the eCSF's role in brain pathologies.
-Specifically, investigation of the small molecule composition of the eCSF is lacking, leaving this aspect of the eCSF composition under-studied.
+Specifically, investigation of the small molecule composition of the eCSF is lacking, leaving this aspect of eCSF composition under-studied.
 We report here the eCSF metabolome as a resource for investigating developmental neuropathologies from a metabolic perspective.
 Our reference metabolome includes comprehensive MS <superscript>1</superscript> and MS <superscript>2</superscript> datasets and evaluates two mouse strains (CD-1 and C57Bl/6) and two developmental time points (E12.5 and E14.5).
 We illustrate the reference metabolome's utility by using untargeted metabolomics to identify eCSF-specific compositional changes following MIA.
-We uncover MIA-relevant metabolic pathways as differentially abundant in eCSF and validate changes in glucocorticoid and kynurenine pathways through targeted metabolomics approaches.
-Our resource will guide future studies into the causes of MIA neuropathology and the impact of eCSF composition on brain development.<br /> (Copyright © 2024 The Authors.
+We uncover MIA-relevant metabolic pathways as differentially abundant in eCSF and validate changes in glucocorticoid and kynurenine pathways through targeted metabolomics.
+Our resource can guide future studies into the causes of MIA neuropathology and the impact of eCSF composition on brain development.<br />Competing Interests: Conflict of interest The authors declare the following financial interests/personal relationships which may be considered as potential competing interests: J.C. has been an employee of Dyne Therapeutics since April 2021.
+Other authors declare no conflict of interest.<br /> (Copyright © 2024 The Authors.
 Published by Elsevier Inc. All rights reserved.)

 Details